domainController/githubocean/README.md

 # githubocean
-firefox extension launching github context menu search
+firefox extension adding a github search option in the context menu

-built for linux users